jondeuce/mwiexamples/README.md

 ### Benchmarks

-Due to performance optimizations enabled by Julia, DECAES.jl is *fast*.
+Due to performance optimizations enabled by Julia, DECAES is *fast*.
-As an illustration, here is a comparison of the T2-distribution computation times between DECAES.jl and the original MATLAB version:
+As an illustration, here is a comparison of the T2-distribution computation times between DECAES and the original MATLAB version:

 <center>